LongChampion/HaoTuHip/MYLOG/house_of_force.md

     void *REWARD = malloc(0x100 - 8);
 }
 ```
 First, we need call `malloc` once to create top_chunk.
 Then, we overwrite top_chunk's size to a very big value (I use -1).
 Next, we calculate `padding_size`: the distance between top_chunk and our target chunk.
-Finally, we call `malloc(padding_size)` to move our top_chunk to target chunk and call `malloc` again to complete the attack.
+Finally, we call `malloc(padding_size)` to move our top_chunk to target chunk and call `malloc` one more time to complete the attack.

 ### Note
 - "-1 is a very big value?".
 If you know how computer store integer in memory and chunk size is always consider as unsigned, you will recognize that is really TRUE.
 - Our target can be any memory address, but be careful if your target is on the stack or in the segment that don't have write permission.
 Try to attack on those can crash your program because `malloc` will modify some pointer of top_chunk when moving it and smash your stack frame or violate segment's permission.
-- The target chunk is start at offset 0x10 before target address (this is the reason why we need operand `-0x10` when calculate `padding_size`)
+- The target chunk is begin at offset 0x10 before target address (this is the reason why we need operand `-0x10` when calculate `padding_size`)
 - In some case, the attack can't be perform because `padding_size` is not a valid chunk size (does not divide by 0x10 in x64 system or 0x8 in x86 system)